sml-mirror/grunt-generate-view-model/README.md

 ```
 * @NeedMapper - decorator which show to plugin that view model of base model need mapper.
   There is no parameters inside of this decorator.
-It is decorator for class
 ```typescript
 @NeedMapper()
 ```
 ## Attributes for properties
 * @IgnoreViewModel - if you don't need some property in view model or models.
 It has one optional parameter,which show what view model will be ignored by this property.If parametrs is not define - this property ignored in all view models.
 If you need to ignore several models,but not all - it need to write several same decorators with different name parameter
-It is decorator for property
 ```typescript
 @IgnoreViewModel()